by Rob Cox, August 21 2012

 After that, your builder should schedule an orientation with you, to help you understand your pool and equipment.
 Film it with a video camera so you can watch it a few times.
 Your pool chemistry may fluctuate and require daily checks and balances for a while, which will eventually stabilize.

-Learn more about your pool and equipment by searching poolcenter.com for articles, blogs, videos, product specs and manuals and advice from other owners in our Pool Talk forum.
+Learn more about your pool and equipment by searching poolcenter.com for articles, blogs, videos, product specs, manuals and more.
 You'll be a pool expert in no time!